Estimation and Inference for Policy Relevant Treatment Effects: Monte Carlo Simulations

-Table \ref{tab:simulation_results} summarizes simulation results.
-The results concerning the mean and bias demonstrate that the proposed double debiased estimator indeed produces small biases even in small samples.
-In light of these negligible biases, the results for the root mean square error demonstrate that the estimator converges approximately at the rate of $n^{-1/2}$, consistently with our theory.
-The results concerning the coverage frequencies demonstrate that our limit normal distribution results are useful to construct asymptotically valid confidence intervals for the PRTE.
+Tables \ref{tab:simulation_results_p} and \ref{tab:simulation_results_z} summarize simulation results for policy changes of the forms $P^\ast = P + a\left(1-P\right)$ and $Z^\ast = Z + a$, respectively.
+The results concerning the mean and bias demonstrate that the proposed double debiased estimator indeed produces small biases (relative to the root mean square error) even in small samples.
+In light of these relatively small biases, the results for the root mean square error demonstrate that the estimator converges approximately at the rate of $n^{-1/2}$, consistently with our theory.
+The results concerning the coverage frequencies demonstrate that our limit normal distribution results are useful to construct asymptotically valid confidence intervals for the PRTE, except when $a$ is infinitesimal.
 The alternative numbers, $L=5$ and $10$, of folds for sample splitting entail quite similar simulation results in terms of all of the bias, root mean square error, and coverage frequencies.
 In summary, the proposed estimator enjoys the main properties suggested in this paper even in small samples; namely, it is debiased, converges at the parametric rate, and is asymptotically normal with the proposed asymptotic variance formula, regardless of the number of folds in sample splitting.